Monthly Archive for October, 2007

 The dance floor, boarded on the deep end of the pool, killed two birds with one stone: it worked as the dance floor, but also as a safety precaution in not having a deep end of a pool at a rave.
 There were inflated baby pools by the side, and these were made use of by folks lounging in them, drink in hand.
 On the lawn on either sides of the pool, there were tables for those that were quick to grab them.
 The DJ was showcased on a high stage directly in front of the dance floor, covered by a huge dome.

 Not everyone seemed to fully appreciate the music, but I only say this based on the relatively empty dance floor.
-Each to his own – perhaps people skulked out of the rain and enjoyed the sound.
+Each to his own A?a??a?? perhaps people skulked out of the rain and enjoyed the sound.
 By the end of the night there were more people in the pool than on the dance floor, fully clothed, shirts, pants, dresses and all.
-This seemed slightly ridiculous, as the tickets and all the promo material emphasized the dress code to be ‘strictly beach wear’.
+This seemed slightly ridiculous, as the tickets and all the promo material emphasized the dress code to be A?a??E?strictly beach wearA?a??a??.
 It seemed that not all Colombo partygoers can exchange their high heels and make up for shorts and flip flops.

 RAIN DANCE